barryross/15puzzle/README.md

 	- We keep track of the number of inversions on the board at any given time.
 An inversion is defined as any instance whereby a tile's current index is lower than its index in th solved puzzle.

+	- When there are no inversions present, and the blacked out square is in the bottom-right corner of the board...the puzzle is solved!

 ```
 Indices can be thought of as: